Adding Value to Your Home Through Small Renovations

 Making up the largest component of your kitchen – and thus having the largest impact – is your cabinetry.
 Updating your cupboards is one of the quickest ways to change the look and feel of your kitchen – and this can be achieved through something as simple as a coat of paint.

-With so much tiling in the space, regrouting can be a hugely impactful update to your bathroom.
+As tiling usually fills much of this space, regrouting can be one of the most effective bathroom updates.
 Substantially cheaper than replacing the tiles, regrouting can make your bathroom feel like new again.
 Depending on the tile, you could also paint over it to update the look on a budget.
+If you do decide to retile, coordinate this with your kitchen renovation to reduce costs and wastage.

-Got a bit more spend to play with?
+Got a bit more budget to play with?
 Replace your enclosed shower with frameless glass and remove the base.
-This immediately makes the bathroom feel more modern and has a bigger impact than updates to the vanity or bathtub.
+This immediately makes the bathroom feel more modern, and offers better bang for buck than costly updates to the vanity or bathtub.

 If this is beyond your budget, a compromise could be to update your shower fixtures and tapware.
 Stainless steel, chrome or matte black tapware are popular finishes that can breathe some new life into the space.

-The quickest way to update enclosed rooms like bedrooms is with a coat of paint.
-A bright neutral shade like off-white can help cover any wear and tear on the walls and lends well to various design styles.
+You may be surprised how much a fresh coat of paint can achieve in an older bedroom.
+A bright neutral shade like off-white can help cover any wear and tear on the walls (particularly if you have a young family) and creates a versatile foundation for various design styles.

 The living room

-Perhaps where you spend the most time in the home, it’s natural that the living room will begin to show the signs of use more quickly than other rooms in the home.
+As a high-traffic area in the home, it’s natural that the living room will begin to show signs of use more quickly than other rooms; making it a perfect candidate for an update.

-Where you’re willing to invest a little more, a built-in unit can take on multiple roles in the space while allowing you to customise your storage solution for the room.
-Whether it’s to create an entertainment hub for your television and electronics, alternative desk space for those working from home, or even to incorporate a fireplace, a built-in replaces the need for furniture and is often much more functional.
+Where you’re willing to invest a little more, a built-in unit can take on multiple uses in the space while allowing you to customise your storage solution for the room.
+Fulfilling the role of an entertainment console, study nook, bookshelves or even a fireplace, a built-in replaces the need for furniture and is often much more functional.

-This can also tie into the joinery in other rooms of your house and be included in a small kitchen renovation in Sydney.
+This can also tie into the joinery in other rooms of your house and be included as part of a small kitchen renovation.